 - a.
 Knowledge and management of the test for which the authorisation is to be sought.
 These are described in the relevant Modules in this FEM. - b.
 Knowledge of the administrative procedures pertaining to that test/check - c.
 For an initial examiner authorisation practical training in the examination of the test profile sought is required. - d.
-An Examiner Authorisation Acceptance Test (EAAT) flight with an Inspector or senior examiner designated by the Authority, eg. for FE (PPL) this is to be the PPL skill test.
+An Examiner Authorisation Acceptance Test (EAAT) flight with an Inspector or senior examiner designated by the Authority, e.g. for FE (PPL) this is to be the PPL skill test.

-• CRE TRE FE(PPL) FE(CPL) FIE IRE

-Core JAR FEM package

-course FEH where this is used nationally

-Training course on JAR-FCL requirements and procedures

-Package Package self test

-Ground training

-0 Test of Core Cor urse material

-Test /check profiles

-SE/ME test/check differences training (as required)

-• Partial pass criteria

-Repeat criteria

-Aborted test

-Fail criteria

-Use of STDs for test/check (as required)

-One half day to cover:

-Administration

-Revalidation by experience (SEP & TMG) only
+CRE TRE FE(PPL) FE(CPL) FIE IRE Core JAR FEM package 1 FEH where this is used nationally course Training course on JAR-FCL requirements and procedures 2 3 Package self test Ground training Test of Core Course material Test /check profiles 4 5 SE/ME test/check differences training (as required) 6 Partial pass criteria 7 Repeat criteria 8 Aborted test 9 Fail criteria 10 Use of STDs for test/check (as required) One half day to cover: 11 Administration 12 Revalidation by experience (SEP & TMG) only Flight test One skill Two skill test/ proficiency Two skill check under and check test/ test or supervision training proficiency proficiency (flight) check under check supervision under supervision Additional training To be determined by the National Authority Examiner Authorisation Acceptance Test (EAAT) with an inspector/senior Flight test

-Examples of acceptable means of compliance for initial examiner training
+Examples of acceptable means of compliance for initial examiner training a.
+Appendix 1 to JAR-FCL 1.425/2.425 paragraph 2